 Spacers are an essential part of clay jewellery making.

 The clear acrylic roller is used as a rolling pin, alongside our plastic spacers to roll out your PMC to the desired thickness.
 The diameter of the roller is 25 mm and the length is 175 mm.
+Looking to add texture to your piece?
+Use your roller over your clay on a textured sheet, in between two spacers.

-Another thing the needle tool is very good for is once you’ve got your dry piece of clay, you can draw a pattern on it, put a little bit of water over the top and then scrape over the top of your pattern, and that’ll give you a nice engraved pattern in your piece of jewellery.
+Another thing the needle tool is great for is once you’ve got your dry piece of clay, you can draw a pattern on it, put a little bit of water over the top and then scrape over the top of your pattern, and that’ll give you a nice engraved pattern in your piece of jewellery.